GhazalADel/hadoop-mapreduce-docker/README.md

-# Hadoop MapReduce on Docker — Cloud Computing HW3 (Phase 1)
+# Hadoop MapReduce on Docker
 **Amirkabir University of Technology | Fall 2024**
 **Course: Fundamentals of Cloud Computing**